cinnData/DataSci/[DS-06] Clustering.md

 $$Z=\frac{X-\min(X)}{\max(X)-\min(X)}\hbox{\thinspace}.$$

-Some methods of statistical analysis require the variables to have zero mean and unit variance, so you may find in textbooks the formula
+An alternative formula, is **statistical standardization**, based on the mean and the standard deviation.
+It is frequently used in statistical analysis, since some methods require the variables involved to have zero mean and unit variance.

 $$Z=\frac{X-\bar X}{\textrm{std}(X)}\hbox{\thinspace}.$$

-This is called **standardization**.
 These transformations are available in some Python packages, like scikit-learn.
 You can also create a specific function for your preferred normalization formula.
 For the min-max normalization, this would be:

 ```
 def normalize(x): return (x - x.min())/(x.max() - x.min())